jryantap/CSCI370-TeamProject/GroupProject/Design-Team/DesignDocumentTemplate.md

 ### 2.2 Deployment Diagram

-- The app is simple and will run on Android devices that incorporates a database - a much needed component in this project.
+- The app is simple and will run on Android devices.
+It will use a local database - a much needed component in this project.

 ## 3 Low-Level Design